AlphaHydrae/blog/source/_posts/2012-09-28-pimp-your-vim.markdown

 [{% img right /images/contents/vim/logo.gif %}](http://www.vim.org)

 In the good ol' days I used Eclipse, NetBeans, Dreamweaver.
 Then I switched to TextMate when I started doing Ruby.
 Now I use Vim for all my Ruby/Javascript development.
-At this point in my backwards journey, I would like to document how you can increase the awesomeness of Vim using a few well-chosen plugins.
+At this point in my backwards journey through time, I would like to document how you can increase the awesomeness of Vim using a few well-chosen plugins.

 <!--more-->

-First things first: use pathogen.vim!
-Pathogen allows you to install each Vim plugin in its own separate directory under .vim/bundle.
+First things first: **use [pathogen.vim](https://github.com/tpope/vim-pathogen)**.
+Pathogen allows you to install each Vim plugin in its own separate directory under `.vim/bundle`.
 It makes your life much less painful.

 {% codeblock lang:bash %}
 # Installation procedure from https://github.com/tpope/vim-pathogen